cstayyab/AFATS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`description`: Short description of the link

+## Changelog

+### July 3, 2019

+* Added Support for Reading From HTML LocalStorage

+* Added support for overriding Title, Description and Default Search Engine in LocalStorage

+* Added support for deleting Quick Links

+* Added support for adding new Quick Links

 ## Future Improvements

-* Implementation of `LocalStorage` to replace the default configuration set by `config.json` and make it dynamic.
+* <del>Implementation of `LocalStorage` to replace the default configuration set by `config.json` and make it dynamic.</del>

-* Provide an interface on frontend to easily change the parameters in `LocalStorage`
+* <del>Provide an interface on frontend to easily change the parameters in `LocalStorage`</del>

+* <del>Add Support for Adding new Quick Links</del>

+* Make website available offline using Service Workers

+* Add more search engines